Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 Mini-exercise:

-Place three possible lead fabrics on the table.
+Place three possible leading fabrics on the table.

 Photograph them individually in daylight.

-Which one feels clearest – not most spectacular?
+Which one feels the clearest – not the most spectacular?

 Make your decision.